 Before I started using the zero sum budget, I would just use leftover budget money to spend as my heart desired.
 As you can imagine, this habit led to a LOT of wasted money each month.

-Now that I’m using the zero sum budget, every dollar has a job.
+Now that I’m using the zero-sum budget, every dollar has a job.
 Because of that, I’m much more conscious of my spending as a whole.
-It’s important to me to to stay within the parameters I’ve created for my budget.
+It’s important to me to stay within the parameters I’ve created for my budget.

 When I wasn’t using the zero sum concept it seemed I had this subconscious attitude that I could just use all of the leftovers as blow money.